transcelerate/ddf-home/adoption-toolkit.md

 For guidance and information on DDF, click [Getting Started](getting-started.md).

 ## Sponsor Company DDF Adoption Toolkit
-The Sponsor Company DDF Adoption Toolkit's purpose is to help sponsor companies manage the changes associated with DDF adoption.
+The purpose of the Sponsor Company DDF Adoption Toolkit's is to help sponsor companies manage the changes associated with DDF adoption.

 TransCelerate organized the toolkit into 5 sections to guide your company through key change management activities.